 Make no mistake: your story, skills, life-roles, and passion have huge potential in mission work!
 Believe it: the people in Central America want to connect with a friend from the USA.

 Each 7-day trip has an average cost of about $1600, including airfare, transportation, and meals.
+Longer trips involving more locations have additional costs.
 (Not included are any passport registration fees, personal insurance, additional baggage, etc.)